AadyaDaita/apcsa_indiv_repo_tri1/_posts/2022-09-25-clothing_site.md

 }

-// define an HTML conversion "method" associated with Classroom Dress.prototype._toHtml = function() {
+// define an HTML conversion "method" associated with dress Dress.prototype._toHtml = function() {

   // HTML Style is build using inline structure